-Service Delivery Method (check each that applies):

-☐ Participant ⊠ Provider m anaged

 Specify whether the service may be provided by (check each that applies):

-Legally Res sponsible Person

-☐ Relative

-☐ Legal Guar rdian

-Provider Specification

-Provider Category Provider Type Title

-Agency Fiscal Intermediary Agency
+Provider Category Provider Type Title Agency Fiscal Intermediary Agency

-C-3: Provider Specifications for Service

-· - Supports for Participant Direction Financial Support Services
+Service Type: Supports for Participant Direction Service Name: Financial Support Services

-Provider Category:

-Agency

-Provider Type:

-Fiscal Intermediary A •
+Fiscal Intermediary Agency

-Provider Qualificati License (specify

-Applicable busi are provided. ness license as required by the local, city, or county government in which the services
+Applicable business license as required by the local, city, or county government in which the services are provided.

-Certificate (spec cify):

-ed by the IRS (under IRS Revenue Procedure 70-6) and meet requirements and functions y the IRS code, section 3504.
+Must be approved by the IRS (under IRS Revenue Procedure 70-6) and meet requirements and functions as established by the IRS code, section 3504.

-Must understand the laws and rules that regulate the expenditure of public resources;

-Utilize accounting systems that operate effectively on a large scale as well as track individual budgets; Adhere to the timelines for payment that meet the individuals needs within Department of Labor standards:
+Must understand the laws and rules that regulate the expenditure of public resources; Utilize accounting systems that operate effectively on a large scale as well as track individual budgets; Adhere to the timelines for payment that meet the individuals needs within Department of Labor standards;